jakejakeR/hyperskill/README.md

-# hyperskill
+# JetBrains Academy projects
-Projects from hyperskill
+Implementation of projects from JetBrains Academy